 Under the ADA, an employee that is currently engaging in the illegal use of drugs is excluded from the definition of an “individual with a disability.”
 When an employee is excluded from this definition, this means they don’t enjoy the same protections under the law.
 Sadly, this means that an employer can take adverse employment actions against an employee on the basis of their current illegal drug use.

 However, if an employee is in recovery based on past illegal drug use, or is currently receiving treatment, they are protected under the ADA as an “individual with a disability” and protected from discrimination based on that history.
 Furthermore, they may be entitled to reasonable accommodations if necessary to perform their job.

 Reminder: Get Ahead of It

 There are far too many nuances to the employment laws that apply to employees that struggle with the disability of alcoholism or drug addiction.
 The protections provided to an employee are very fact specific.
-Because the law requires special navigation it is very important to get ahead of your employer and contact our employment attorneys as the first sign of addiction.
+Because the law requires special navigation it is very important to get ahead of your employer and contact our Texas Employment Lawyers as the first sign of addiction.